dw251414/MechaCar_Statistical_Analysis/README.md

 ```
 mpg = 6.27 * vehicle_length + 1.25e-3 * vehicle_weigth + 6.88e-2 * spoiler_angle -3.41 * AWD + 3.55 * ground_clearance - 1.04e+2
 ```
-Approximated to:
+Approximation:

 ```
 mpg = 6.27 * vehicle_length - 3.41 * AWD + 3.55 * ground_clearance - 104
 ```
-So the slope of the linear model is not considered to be zero.
+This linear model's slope is not considered to be zero.

 - R-square is 0.71 so 71% of the variations in mpg can be explained by changes in the vehicle length, the vehicle weight, the spoiler angle, the drivetrain and the ground clearance.
-We can consider this linear model as fairly efficient to predict mpg of MechaCar prototypes.
+This linear model efficiently predicts mpg of MechaCar prototypes.

 <br>